Hero background

 Shared bathrooms with hot showers and Western-style facilities

-• There are no lockers or safe: bring a personal padlock or a money belt
+• No lockers/safe: bring a personal padlock or a money belt

-• No air conditioning or central heating; the mountain climate keeps nights cool even in summer
+• No air conditioning or central heating; the mountain climate means the nights are cool, even in summer

 🍽️ Meals & daily life

-3 meals a day on weekdays, 2 at the weekend
+3 meals a day on weekdays, 2 at weekends

-Home-style Japanese cooking based on rice and vegetables, wholesome and seasonal
+Home-style Japanese cooking, rice and vegetable based, fresh and seasonal

-Drinking water, tea, and basic beverages always available
+Drinking water, tea and basic drinks always available

-• Common areas to meet fellow participants and village residents
+• Common areas to meet other participants and people from the village

-• Wi-Fi in common areas only — a perfect invitation to enjoy nature and the valley's tranquillity
+• Wi-Fi only in the common areas, a nice excuse to enjoy the nature and quiet of the valley

-• 3 meals on weekdays / 2 at the weekend
+• 3 meals on weekdays / 2 at weekends

 • Hot showers and Western-style bathrooms